ctotof38/poulatof/README.md

 ### 3.7. commands with root privilege

 The current program is able to activate/deactivate Wifi.
 So, it needs to use the ifconfig command with root privilege.
+And sometimes, on Raspberry Pi Zero, the Wifi has problem.
+So, if Wlan interface has problem, the program reboot the server, only one time.
+If problem already exists after, it stops.

 To run some sudo command from your python script without password, create a file in the directory /etc/sudoers.d to describe allowed admin commands without password